The Adventures of Willy Beamish: Gameplay

-Many of the challenges that Willy faces are typical choices that a nine-year-old boy must make: whether to push his little sister on the swingset (and how high to push her), whether to mow the lawn, whether to wash his dad's car, and whether to take his dog for a walk or feeds him.
-Making unwise choices can produce negative consequences of various sorts.
+Many of the challenges that Willy faces are typical choices that a nine-year-old boy must make: whether to push his little sister on the swingset (and how high to push her), whether to mow the lawn, whether to wash his dad's car, and whether to take his dog for a walk or feed him.
+Making unwise choices can lead to various negative consequences.
 For instance, if Willy does not wash his father's car, he does not receive his allowance, and cannot buy an item that he will need later in the game.
 In addition, Willy has a score system called the Trouble-O-meter, a thermometer with "Good Boy" at the bottom and "Cadet School" at the top.
-Actions that annoy Willy's parents will cause the meter to go up one level, and really infuriating them will cause it to go up more.
+Actions that annoy Willy's parents will cause the meter to increase by one level, and really infuriating them will cause it to increase further.
 If the mercury reaches "Cadet School", that is where Willy goes, and the game is over.

 Ports

-The Sega CD edition of the game has slow loading times and slightly washed out colors.
-In an effort to make up for the slow loading time, the game has a feature where the player can select the "Start" button and manipulate a set of twirling black and white balls, known in the manual as "Laser Balls".
+The Sega CD edition of the game has slow loading times and slightly washed-out colors.
+In an effort to compensate for the slow loading time, the game features a "Start" button that allows players to manipulate a set of twirling black and white balls, referred to in the manual as "Laser Balls".
 A glitch in some editions of the game caused the game to freeze up during certain scenes.

 That edition includes a minigame on Willy's Nintari system in his bedroom (in the IBM PC compatible version, playing the Nintari just plays a cutscene of a video game).
 The minigame, known as Super Space K'Noidtrix, combines elements of Space Invaders, Tetris and Arkanoid.

-The "talkie" CD versions of the game, besides adding voice actors, extend the game's introduction and replaced the still character portraits with animated versions.
+The "talkie" CD versions of the game, besides adding voice actors, extended the game's introduction and replaced the still character portraits with animated versions.
 The voice actor who plays Willy Beamish is Michael Zibelman.
 Additionally, while the floppy PC version offered the option of MT-32 sound and music, the CD version eliminates that option, leaving only Soundblaster and Pro Audio Spectrum as sound options.
 Certain retail boxes of the game included a mail-in form for a free Willy Beamish-themed wristwatch.